PixelClear/PixelClear.github.io/_posts/2019-02-21-Adapter-Pattern.markdown

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now lets think of extending this library as many people wants to see different birds behaviours (pun intended).
+Now lets think of extending this library because many people wants to see different birds behaviours (pun intended).
-We now also have penguines but if we consider penguines we have problem.
+We now also have penguines but, if we consider penguines we have problem.
 The interface of bird is not compatible with penguines as penguines dont fly they swim.
-So one solution we might think of is adding swim() method to Bird.
+So one solution we might think of is adding **swim()** method to Bird.
 But that kind of makes our design look bad as some of the classes inheriting Bird will
-implement fly() and some will implement swim().
+implement **fly()** and some will implement **swim()**.
 We loose consistency and we can no longer keep Bird strict interface as collection of pure virtual functions.
 Something like following will happen

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~